emilyannwx/tree-census-dashboard/README.md

 ## Technologies Applied
 - Pandas
 - Streamlit
-= Plotly Express
+- Plotly Express
 - Numerize

 ## Launch

-The Tree Census Dashboard is accessible online, and you can explore it by visiting the following website: [Tree Census Dashboard](https://www.filler.com)
+The Tree Census Dashboard is accessible online, and you can explore it by visiting the following website: [NYCTree Dashboard](https://treenyc.streamlit.app)

 ## Usage
 Use the following instructions to explore the data: